davidkaggulire/node_start_up/README.md

 ### Author
 Built by David Kaggulire.

-Credit goes to Jonas Scheditmann for the design and walk through.
+Credit goes to  Jonas Schmedtmann  for the design and walk through.